btrettel/flt/docs/misc-todo.md

     - <https://github.com/perazz/fortran-regex>
     - Fork, add asserts and tests?
 Or just use as-is to get started faster?
 - Smart pointers
     - Develop smart pointers before reverse mode AD.
+Or just use `allocatable`s for reverse mode AD?
 - Test case reduction program for Fortran (freduce?).
 Just delete lines to reduce test cases.
     - <https://gcc.gnu.org/pipermail/fortran/2009-October/030302.html>
 - Use exiftool in combination with gnuplot to add metadata to plots to (for example) ease identification of which data was used to produce the plot.
 Add comments to DXF files to do the same.